 - Top 5 Best Real Estate Investment Markets in Montana

 - A Beginner's Guide to Buying an Apartment Building

 Best of Montana

-Each month, we compare cities in Montana based on different criteria.
-This month, we're looking at affordability and ranking the best cities in the state.
+Each month, we compare locations in Montana based on different criteria.
+This month, we're looking at levels of happiness and ranking the best counties in the state.

 Worst of Montana

-Each month, we compare cities in Montana based on a different criteria.
-This month we're looking at affordability data.
-These are the cities that ranked the worst in the state.
+Each month, we compare locations in Montana based on a different criteria.
+This month we're looking at levels of happiness data.
+These are the counties that ranked the worst in the state.